*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Barbie Dolls No Longer Have Bendable Knees

-Unlike early generation Barbie dolls, the Barbies of today no longer have bendable knees.
-They are also not articulated, which means that they cannot bend, twist, or turn specific body parts.
+Unlike early generation Barbie dolls, most of the Barbies of today no longer have bendable knees.
+They are also not articulated, which means that they cannot bend, twist, or turn specific body parts (except for special ones like pictured above).

 This is a huge change from the Barbies of the 60s and 70s, which had several points of articulation.
 They can even bend and sit on chairs or become gymnasts during playtime.